 This client applied for the role of Business Services Officer in state (NSW) government and was successful in reaching the job interview stage.
-Eight (8) criteria required addressing; following are excerpts from three (3) of the criteria.
+Eight (8) criteria required addressing; following are excerpts from two of the criteria.

 I’m here to help market you!